ssardina-planning/pr-as-planning-demo/README.md

 The demo requires:

  1. The sources of the automated planning toolkit [LAPKT](https://github.com/LAPKT-dev/LAPKT-public), which you will need to clone.
+    * A snapshot is already included in `extas/LAPKT-public`
  2. The Qt4 development libraries.
 Note that latest versions of Ubuntu come with Qt5 pre-installed.
 Getting Qt4 installed 'alongside' Qt5 is trivial in Ubuntu 16.04, all is needed is the following command
  ```
  $ sudo apt install libqt4-dev qt4-dev-tools